iToto/shampy/README.md

     ```

 ## Deploying
 Assuming you have the proper heroku app setup + git remote

 ```sh
 $ git push heroku [BRANCH]:master
 ```

+## Migrations
+You can run the migrations an seeds located in the `migrates` directory to get your database in the most recent state.

+NB: After release, new migrate and seeds files should be created to incremental updates